bgx4k3p/lens/src/posts/2019-04-22-how-to-bash-history.md

 excerpt: 'Tired of Bash history clutter?
 This tutorial shows you how to deduplicate your command history with a simple script, boosting your terminal efficiency.'
 image: ~/assets/images/code-large.jpg
 category: Tutorial
-tags: [Linux, Bash, Shell, Productivity, Terminal, Tips]
+tags: [Linux, Bash, Shell, Productivity, Terminal, Tips, Automation]
 ---

 ## Reclaim Your Terminal: The History Cleanup